ehgus/coherent-holotomography-reconstruction/README.md

 - The script expects PNG stacks in `data3d/` subdirectories
 - GPU acceleration requires a CUDA-compatible GPU
 - For large datasets, processing may take several minutes per sample pair
+- Intermediate field data is automatically cleared from memory to save disk space; only RI.mat (Rytov reconstruction result) is saved
+- If RI.mat already exists for a sample, it will be skipped (enable rapid re-runs with modified parameters)